-OVERVIEW: Matthew Sidman, along with his mother, Paula, and his sister, Hope, move their philanthropy through the Sidman Family Foundation.
+OVERVIEW: Matthew Sidman and family move their philanthropy through the Sidman Family Foundation.
 The family's philanthropy focuses in on the Boston area, where multigenerational forces play a role.
 The Sidmans tend to support local hospitals in their health philanthropy.
 Supporting Jewish organizations is another interest, and the Sidman family has been active in the local Jewish community for decades.

 BACKGROUND: Matthew K. Sidman holds a B.A. from Duke University, and an MBA from Wharton.
 Sidman was an investment banker in Merrill Lynch's real estate department before joining Highfields Capital, where he worked for more than a decade.
 Sidman set up his own hedge fund, Three Bays Capital, in Boston.

 HEALTH AND HUMAN SERVICES: Sidman and family, via their family foundation, have supported places like Beth Israel Deaconess Medical Center, Brigham and Women's Hospital, Massachusetts Eye and Ear Infirmary, Jimmy Fund, Breast Cancer Research Foundation, and Children's Hospital Trust, which has received particularly large sums recently.